cr-crme/banque_stages/database/README.md

 `docker exec -i banque_stage_container mysql -u root -proot < reset_database.sql` Make sure not to put space between the `-p` and the password.
 This will drop the database and create it again with the tables defined in the `reset_database.sql` file.

+# Expected error messages

+## Error 1054
+`Database failure: Unknown column 'COLUMN_NAME' in 'field list' (1054).`

+This is pretty self explanatory.
+This probably means the backend was updated, but not the database.

+## Error 1156
+`Database failure: Got packets out of order (1156).
+This should not happen, please contact the administrator of the database.`

+It seems that this can happen when the database has not created the tables yet.